Ice Warrior: Reception

-The return of the Ice Warriors in "Cold War" was commented on by reviewers.
-Patrick Mulkern of Radio Times highlighted the return of the Ice Warriors in "Cold War", praising the emotions and depth of Skaldak, as well as the reveal of the species' true form.
-Jeffrey Morgan of Digital Spy considered the return of the species a "triumph"; his only criticism was a lack of screentime for their armour.
-Alasdair Wilkins of The A.V.
-Club considered the serial to be the revamp the Ice Warriors needed for the modern age, highlighting the Doctor's interaction with Skaldak as singlehandedly demonstrating their uniqueness.
-However, in his book Once Upon a Time Lord: The Myths and Stories of Doctor Who Ivan Phillips complained that the reveal of the Ice Warriors' face beneath the armour took away some of the ambiguity of the Ice Warrior design which had made them so successful before.
+The return of the Ice Warriors in 2013's "Cold War" was commented on by reviewers.
+Several critics praised Skaldak's role in the story, with Alasdair Wilkins of The A.V.
+Club considering the episode to be the revamp the Ice Warriors needed for the modern age.
+Critics were more mixed on the usage of the Ice Warrior outside of its armour; some reacted positively to the use of this gimmick within the story, but others, such as author Ivan Phillips, complained that the reveal of the Ice Warriors' face beneath the armour took away some of the ambiguity of the Ice Warrior design which had made them so successful before.